ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 examination of the learning process of the exercise for _all learners_.
 What guidance and information did the learners require _beforehand_ to begin the exercise on their own?
 What did they need _while_ working on the activity?
-Would pagination be a problem if the worksheet is split into two pages?
+Would pagination be a problem if the worksheet was split into two pages?
 What would the linear layout of experience be like?

 We decided on the following experience structure and sequence: